Tracing Electronic Gesture

 The past two centuries have seen extraordinary developments in media technologies.
 These include the rise of the phonograph and other forms of sound recording, the emergence of such visual media as comics, film and animation, not to mention the computer and the forms of digital mediation it has sired.
 Spanning art objects and practices across such media, my research is concerned with how media technologies have mutually shaped our embodiment.

-Driven by an overarching interest in the mutations of our bodies, as well as shifting philosophical and artistic perspectives on human embodiment, I also research non-normative bodies, such as monsters, cyborgs and sideshow freaks, in performance and representation.
-My work is informed by approaches from media studies, performance studies and the history and philosophy of technology.
+Driven by an overarching interest in the mutations of our bodies, as well as shifting philosophical and artistic perspectives on human embodiment, I also research non-normative bodies, such as monsters, cyborgs and "freak" shows, in performance and representation.
+My work is informed by approaches from media studies, performance studies, disability studies, and the history and philosophy of technology.

 I took this photograph during a workshop led by the musician and inventor, Onyx Ashanti.
 Ashanti designs and 3D prints his own gestural interfaces for making music, and he was among the musicians I observed and interviewed for the project.

 For many of us, our everyday gestures are encounters with pens, keyboards, touchscreens and controllers of all stripes.
 New technologies bring a variety of new movements into our repertoire: the fluid motion of a pen scribbling on paper yields to the familiar patter of fingers flying across a keyboard, and back again.
 Contemporary digital technologies such as writing tablets and styluses borrow the physical gestures from handwriting.
 Escaping the keyboard, these technologies return us to the gestural experience of writing, even on a digital platform.

 In a changing economy of motion, our gestures are bearers of cultural and technological change.
 My research uses art objects and practices across different media to understand the significance of these evolving encounters.